 In total, the computer-based army ASVAB exam includes 145 questions, while the paper-based ASVAB exam has 225 questions.
 Both versions of the test are split into a number of different subtests with different numbers of questions that must be completed in a specific limited time.

 In total, the time limit for the entire Computerized ASVAB test is 154 minutes, spanning 145 questions.
 However, research shows that most ASVAB test takers need less than the full allotted time limits per each section and move through at a typically faster pace.

 The two ASVAB math questions conclude Arithmetic Reasoning and Math Knowledge.
 Arithmetic Reasoning measures the ability to solve arithmetic word problems.
-Math Knowledge covers all the knowledge study at your high school.
+Math Knowledge covers all the knowledge studied at your high school.

 Your ASVAB scores are broken into multiple scores.
-On average, it takes about 2 hours to complete the CAT-ASVAB.
+On average, it takes about 2 hours to complete the CAT-ASVAB exams.
 After finishing the test, you will immediately see your test scores at the MEPS or MET site.

-After you take your initial ASVAB, you can retake the test after just 1 month.
+After you take your initial ASVAB test, you can retake the test after just 1 month.
 You must wait another month to retest a second time.
 After that, it requires a six-month wait from the previous test.